We're Hiring!

 Professional Memberships and Fellowships

-American Institute of Aeronautics and Astronautics, Fellow 2002
+American Institute of Aeronautics and Astronautics, Associate Fellow 2002

-American Society of Heating, Refrigeration and Air-Conditioning Engineers, Fellow 2002
+American Society of Heating, Refrigerating and Air-Conditioning Engineers, Fellow 2002

 The American Society of Mechanical Engineers, Fellow 2000